Twisted circle compactification of $\mathcal{N}=4$ SYM and its Holographic Dual: Extension to Dp-brane theories ( p=1,5 )

 \subsection{Maximally SUSY Yang-Mills in (5+1)}

-The background of the supersymmetric soliton in the D5-brane background was presented in \cite{Nunez:2023xgl}.
+The supersymmetric soliton geometry dual to the the six dimensional theory on D5-branes compactified on a circle with a twist, was obtained in \cite{Nunez:2023xgl}.
 Here we present the configuration in a set of variables more suited to the discussion in this paper, and where the maximal abelian subgroup of the $SO(4)$ $R$-symmetry is manifest:

 Here $\ell=\sqrt{N}$ such that there are $N$ units of $F_{3}=-\star F_{7}$ through the $S^{3}$ and

 As discussed in \cite{Nunez:2023xgl} the period of the shrinking cycle $\phi$ is independent of $Q$\,,